 Internship 30 credits

 Electives 50 credits / 10 courses

 Electives 30 credits / 6 courses (in case of optional minor)

-The BA in Global Communication provides students with an in-depth understanding of how communications practices, theories and skills powerfully shape and inform the world
+The BA in Global Communication provides students with an in-depth understanding of how communications practices, theories, and skills powerfully shape and inform the worl

-The BA in Global Communication provides students with an in-depth understanding of how communications practices, theories and skills powerfully shape and inform the world we live in.
-The programme’s takes a global approach to communication studies, which is crucial in a field where new technologies and forms of communication have shrunk time and space.
-The programme focuses on two key fields, namely, media studies and strategic communication, which are studied from a global angle which emphasizes intercultural differences and the global trends that shape them.
-Example courses include courses in public diplomacy, political communication, advertising, public relations, lobbying, intercultural communication, journalism and film.
-In addition to their theoretical education, students are trained to acquire valuable practical skills including the ability to find, analyse, critique, organise, write, edit and present information aimed at different audiences....
+The BA in Global Communication provides students with an in-depth understanding of how communications practices, theories, and skills powerfully shape and inform the world we live in.
+The program takes a global approach to communication studies, which is crucial in a field where new technologies and forms of communication have shrunk time and space.
+The program focuses on two key fields, namely, media studies and strategic communication, which are studied from a global angle which emphasizes intercultural differences and the global trends that shape them.
+Example courses include courses in public diplomacy, political communication, advertising, public relations, lobbying, intercultural communication, journalism, and film.
+In addition to their theoretical education, students are trained to acquire valuable practical skills including the ability to find, analyze, critique, organize, write, edit and present information aimed at different audiences....